qtc-de/beanshooter/README.md

 [+] 	  Configuration Status: Non Defau
 ```

-When no authentication is required, or when you specify valid credentials, the `enum` action also attempts to
+When authentication is not required, or when you specify valid credentials, the `enum` action also attempts to
 enumerate some further information from the *JMX* endpoint.
 This includes a list of non default *MBeans* and
 e.g. the user accounts registered on a *Apache tomcat* server: